-The compensation of Non-Executive Directors is not tied to the Group's economic-financial results or based on short or medium-term incentive plans or based on the use of financial instruments.
+The remuneration of Non-Executive Directors is not tied to the Group's economic-financial results or based on short or medium-term incentive plans or based on financial instruments.

-Remuneration of Non-Executive Directors proposed for 2021 confirms the structure and the order of magnitude defined in the previous years.
+Remuneration of Non-Executive Directors proposed for 2022 confirms the structure and the order of magnitude defined in the previous years.

-The annual remuneration for Non-Executive Directors consists of:
+The annual remuneration of Non-Executive Directors consists of: